Frequently Asked Questions

 Simultaneous enrollment of the same practice on the same acres is not allowed for any NRCS, state cost-share, or any other program under the Partnerships for Climate-Smart Commodities fund.

 If a producer is participating in another voluntary conservation program delivered through USDA’s Natural Resources Conservation Service (NRCS), they must confirm that the funds received from the Alliance will not be used to pay for the implementation of the same practice on the same land.
-Generally, if a practice has (or had) a Federal contract and is still within the project lifespan, then that specific practice on that specific land will not be paid for again.
+Generally, if a practice has (or had) a federal contract and is still within the project lifespan, then that specific practice on that specific land will not be paid for again.

 What is the total funding being provided through the Alliance?